tim-slifer/tim-slifer.github.io/_tabs/projects.md

 This project, as implied by the name, injects SizzleJS onto the DOM of the UI under test.
 This introduces handy pseudo-classes for selector expressions such as `:contains()` for matching inner text, `:eq()` for instance matching, and various relative-position options.

-The injector extends the Selenium `By` class and follows the very same patterns for initializing elements as the other selector types.
+This began as a means to move past using XPath selectors in my Page Objects, and was originally based on an example I found in a blog post that has long since disappeared.
+As I became more familiar with the components in the Selenium library concerning element initialization (specifically the `By` class and the various selector type objects), I refined the design of the injector to follow more closely the design patterns set forth in Selenium.
 Initializing a `WebElement` using a Sizzle selector is as simple as passing a slightly different argument to the `WebDriver`:

 ```java
 driver.findElement(BySizzle.css("#loginForm .button:contains('sign in')"));
 ```

-I had implemented a more crude solution for injecting SizzleJS in one of my early automation projects.
-After extolling the benefits of this approach to some fellow engineers and their subsequent interest in trying it out themselves, I decided to refine my solution and follow an existing design pattern within Selenium, and release it as it's own library.

 The Sizzle Injector is available on [GitHub](https://github.com/tim-slifer/webdriver-sizzle-injector), and is licensed under the [MIT License](https://github.com/tim-slifer/webdriver-sizzle-injector/blob/master/LICENSE).